-The Elasticsearch coordination subsystem elects the master from the set of master-eligible nodes.
-The _cat/master endpoint returns the current elected node in a compact table for terminal checks, while _cat/nodes shows whether the same node is marked with * in the master column and includes m in node.role for master eligibility.
+The _cat/master endpoint returns the elected node ID, host, IP address, and node name in a compact table for terminal checks.
+The _cat/nodes endpoint can then show the same node with * in the master column and expose whether each node is master-eligible through the compact node.role flags.

 Steps to identify the elected master node in Elasticsearch: